 Cathy has worked for the past 24 years in various senior roles in tertiary education including as the former Finance Manager, Faculty of Law, Bond University.
 She has worked in senior positions in numerous areas including; Finance, Operations, Commercial Services, Facilities Management, Risk Management, Legislative Compliance, Business Continuity Planning and Internal Audit.
 As a founding staff member of Bond University, Australia’s first private University, Cathy is well versed in the effort required to commence a new enterprise and build its governance to both a strategic and sustainable standard complying with all relevant legislation and best practice.
 Cathy has a Masters of Accounting (Bond) and is an Associate Certified Practising Accountant.

-The Puuya Foundation has four staff in Lockhart River working in Early Years services.
-They are working in collaboration to deliver some great programs to Mums and Bubs – Montessori Program, Families as First Teachers, Parents and Learning and other early years initiatives.
+The Puuya Foundation has six staff in Lockhart River plus volunteers working in Early Years services.
+They are working in collaboration to deliver some great programs to our families including – Montessori Program, Family Wellbeing Program, Men’s Empowerment Program including our Landscaping and Maintenance team.

 My name is Moira Macumboy.
 I come from Lockhart River, my clan group is Wuthathi that’s in the Shelbourne Bay, North of Lockhart River.
 I have 2 sons, the eldest is 41 years and my youngest is 37 years.
 I have many grandchildren, my youngest being just 2 years of age.
 I enjoy spending time with her, sharing my knowledge with her, when she learns something new and shows me it brings a smile to my face.

 I’m working for the Puuya Foundation, Kuunchi Kakana Team.
 I love working with the early years 0-4 years.
 I enjoy working with the mum’s and bubs, because seeing the difference it makes with our children is uplifting.